-If your search is unsuccessful and your prior learning is similar to one or more units in your chosen course, you should still have your prior learning assessed by , when you apply for admission into your course.
-A formal determination of credit amounts will occur once an application and are submitted.
+If your search is unsuccessful and your prior learning is similar to one or more units in your chosen course, you should still have your prior learning assessed by applying for Advanced Standing, when you apply for admission into your course.
+A formal determination of credit amounts will occur once an application is submitted.
+Contact us for any clarifications.

-Any credit decision resulting from an application for credit or articulation linkage or pathway agreed between the University and another institute may become a published precedent.
+Any credit decision resulting from an application for Advanced Standing, linkage or pathway agreed between the University and another institute may become a published precedent.
 Published precedents that specify both the amount and type of credit may be systematically applied to subsequent applicants with the same prior learning.

 - divergent disciplinary relationships (partially related prior learning);

 - external/professional recognition requirements that limit the amount or type of credit;

 - constraint of a mandatory study plan that identifies units for which credit is not available; or

 - greater alignment of prior learning outcomes and course learning outcomes, usually resulting from collaborative course development for articulation linkages or pathways; or